Rohini Delhi, India Travel Guide

 Ensure Measles, Mumps, Rubella (MMR), Diphtheria, Tetanus, Pertussis (Tdap), Varicella, and Polio are up-to-date.

-Hepatitis A and Typhoid are recommended for most travelers.
+Hepatitis A and Typhoid are recommended for the majority of visitors.

 Traveler's Diarrhea is a common ailment.

-Drink only bottled water (check for a sealed cap), filtered water, or boiled water.
-Avoid tap water, ice cubes, and unpasteurized dairy products.
-Eat hot, freshly prepared food.
+Stick to bottled water (check for a sealed cap), filtered water, or boiled water.
+Avoid tap water, ice cubes, and unpasteurized items made from milk.
+Eat hot, made fresh food.
 Avoid raw fruits and vegetables unless you peel them yourself.

 Heatstroke/Dehydration poses a significant risk during summer (April-June).
 Drink plenty of fluids.
 Wear lightweight, loose-fitting, light-colored clothing.
 Avoid strenuous outdoor activities during peak sun hours.

 Mosquito-borne Diseases (Dengue, Chikungunya, Malaria) are prevalent.
 Use insect repellent containing DEET or Picaridin.
-Dress in long sleeves and trousers, especially at dawn and dusk.
+Dress in long sleeves and trousers, notably in the early morning and evening.

 Maharaja Agrasen Hospital, Jaipur Golden Hospital, Saroj Hospital, and Bhagwan Mahavir Hospital (Delhi Government Hospital) provide various medical services.